tomfanara/AgenticDaprDemo/README.md

 ## 4. Project Description:

 ### Domain Model
-In order for microagents of an agentic architecture to work in context they should follow domain driven design principals.
+In order for micro agents of an agentic architecture to work in context they should follow domain driven design principals.
 They should follow all the domain context relationships and live within the boundaries of their respective bounded context.

 The following diagram is a basic domain with its various bounded context.
 We will keep it simple with only 3 contexts and a basic ubiquitous language.